regine/meltmodel/index.md

 the subsurface snow model used by DEBaM.
 The models were made open source in August 2012 with help of Lyman Gillispie.

-- __DEBaM__ computes surface melt by an energy balance approach.
+- __DEBaM__ computes surface melt by an energy balance approach
-- __DETIM__ computes surface melt by various temperature index approaches
+- __DETIM__ computes surface melt by various temperature index approaches.

 Download